Here are my top resources for traveling therapists!

 Extended Stay America

 Extended Stay America has no lease terms and you get the comforts of a hotel and home.
 Stay for a week while you find an apartment or the whole duration of your contract.
 The Extended Stay America hotels that I have stayed at have varied and offered different amenities at different locations.
 My best advice to read reviews on the hotel before booking to get a better sense of the hotel itself.
-The Traveling Traveler readers can get a special discount on 30+ day stays (up to 50%) with promo code MTVLR.
+The Traveling Traveler readers can get a special discount on 30+ day stays (up to 50%).
+For the most current ESA promo codes, please check out this page: Extended Stay America Promo Codes.

 Furnished Finder is an online website designed for traveling healthcare professionals.
 Travelers can input their contract location and information on the site.
-Then, vetted hosts can contact the travelers with open properties.
-Unlike other housing sites, this site is especially designed for travel healthcare housing.
+Then, vetted hosts can contact travelers with open properties.
+Unlike other housing sites, this site is specially designed for travel healthcare housing.

 MedBridge is an online continuing education and patient engagement provider for Speech-Language Pathologists, Occupational Therapists, Athletic Trainers, and Physical Therapists.
 It is like a “Netflix of CEU’s”.
 As a subscriber, you have access to hundreds of online CEU courses as well as live webinars.
 The courses range from evaluation to treatment and from pediatrics to geriatrics.
 Courses also include topics that deal with compliance.
 The Traveling Traveler readers can use promo code “TravelTherapy” to receive up to 40% off annual subscriptions.